Seraphania/TAFE_Public/ICTPRG431-SQL/week_6-join-union-nested-queries/notes.md

   ON Gallery.id = Artwork.gallery_id;
 ```
 Breakdown:
-* `SELECT Gallery.name, Artwork.name FROM Artwork` - Select Specific Columns from both tables
+* `SELECT Gallery.name, Artwork.name` - Select Specific Columns from both tables
+* `FROM Artwork`
-* `FROM Artwork JOIN Gallery` - defines the two tables to be joined.
+* `JOIN Gallery` - defines the two tables to be joined.
 * `ON Gallery.id = Artwork.gallery_id;` defines the relationship between the tables.

 This will only return artworks that have a corresponding gallery.

-Note that when using inner joins the table order doesn't matter.
+**Note that when using inner joins the table order doesn't matter.**

 ### Left/Right Join
 These are outer joins and they return unmatched rows from one side of the join.